chanedwin/mlmutation/README.md

 ## Components

-## Analysis, Machine Learning and Ranking Software
+## Analysis, Machine Learning and Ranking

 The analysis software contain the feature extraction and engineering component that generates features from the vcf entries, the deep learning component that initialises the machine learning network and trains it using extracted features, and finally the Bayesian graphing component that performs Bayesian updating to rank the mutations in terms of importance using annotations from ANNOVAR.
 By integrating information of all five callers into a neural network, we allow the network to use features of each variant call to predict whether a mutation is true or not.
 Our research shows that there is a [significant difference in using such a neural network to analyse if mutations are true](https://github.com/EdwinChanSingapore/mlmutation/blob/master/docs/edwin_chan_thesis_2017.pdf).
 Subsequently, ranking the mutations allows us to provide clinicians with a set of most important mutations that they can focus on.